Robinborg/brain/README.md

 # Digital brain
 A program to keep track of your information.
 ## Description
-The program stores notes, podcasts, books and websites.
+The program stores notes, podcasts, books and websites (the website module is able to webscrape).
-The websites module can also do basic webscraping.
 ## Prerequisites
 python 3.8 or newer.
 Link for [python](https://www.python.org/downloads/)
 ## Installation